-When the flag is hidden you call out that you are finished.
-Then you simply try to get the other teams flag.
-If you get caught and tagged by the opponent on their territory you had to go to jail and could only be freed by a teammate who grabs you when your opponent isn’t looking.
+When the flag is hidden, you call out that you are finished.
+Then you simply try to get the other teams to flag if you get caught and tagged by the opponent on their territory you had to go to jail and could only be freed by a teammate who grabs you when your opponent isn’t looking.

 DOGGY DOGGY WHERE’S THE BONE? – A common outdoor game

 It’s also an inside game.
 A student played the part of the dog.
 He or she sat in a chair with their back to the class.
 An eraser or another object was put under the chair.
 That was the bone.
 While the dog was turned around with his or her eyes closed, someone would sneak up and steal the bone and hide it somewhere on his person.
 Then everyone would sing: Doggy, Doggy, where’s your bone?
 Somebody’s stole it from your home.
 Guess who it might be you.
 Then the dog has three chances to guess who took it.
 Sometimes it was left under his or her chair.
 If the dog guessed right then, he got to do it again.
 If he guessed wrong, then the person who had the bone got a turn as the dog.

 HIDE AND SEEK – Most popular Outdoor game